 The oral presentation consists of presenting your topic to the class.
 Time goals are 10 to 15 minutes in length.

 [Some students may elect to prepare a PowerPoint/MindMap/Prezi to use with their oral presentation.
-This is strictly optional, not required.
-If you elect to use a MindMap or Prezi, this will need to be coordinated in advance with me as there are technological issues that must be addressed to be able to share it over the Zoom system.]
+This is strictly optional, not required.]